-One question I often hear from new Vegans is "What do vegans eat for breakfast?"
-Without eggs and bacon and milk for your cereal what else is there!?
-Thankfully there are plenty of delicious and healthy vegan options for breakfast so you'll never have to get bored or feel deprived.
+One question I often hear from new Vegans is “What do vegans eat for breakfast?”
+Without eggs and bacon or milk for your cereal what else is there!?
+Thankfully there are plenty of delicious and healthy vegan options for breakfast so you’ll never have to get bored or feel deprived.
 Here is the ultimate guide to what vegans eat for breakfast with 15 ideas including some of my favorite recipes.

 Smoothies are a staple for many health conscious folks.
 They are a great way to get more fruit and greens into your diet.
 Kids love them too!
 Green smoothies are a regular part of our breakfast menu.
 You can find many different recipes for smoothies but I tend to just go by what I have on hand.
 Here in this infographic is how I build my smoothies no matter what kind of smoothie I’m making.